Inferring Traffic Models in Terminal Airspace from Flight Tracks and Procedures: Conclusions

 \section{Conclusions}

 In this paper, we presented a method for modeling aircraft behavior in terminal airspace based on radar flight tracks and procedure data.
 We first partitioned the aircraft trajectories into segments based on the structures of flight procedures.
 Then, we investigated Gaussian mixture model (GMM) and conditional Gaussian distributions for modeling the deviations of aircraft trajectories from their intended flight procedures.
-A low-rank approximation was performed on the covariance matrices in GMMs in order to remove feature redundancy and improve robustness of our model.
+A low-rank approximation was performed on the covariance matrices in GMMs to remove feature redundancy and improve the robustness of our model.
 Furthermore, we proposed an idea of modeling pairwise correlations between aircraft which can efficiently generate traffic scenes involving an arbitrary number of aircraft.
 The results showed that the proposed models are able to capture the major patterns as well as uncertainties in aircraft behavior relative to the flight procedures.
+Furthermore, since the models used are simple, they are more robust, faster to train, and more reliable than their complex counterparts.

 There are many potential directions for extending this work.
 First, while the significance of this work lies in its ability to generate trajectories given any procedural data, the proposed model is not generalizable to flight procedures that have distinctively different characteristics from the ones in the training data.
 Future study should investigate how the knowledge can be transferred across different traffic environments incorporating minimal procedural information into the model.
 Second, further research could be done to reduce the model complexity without sacrificing performance.
 Using an autoencoder instead of PPCA would further reduce the feature space dimension as it can encode non-linear relationships between variables.
+Although they are difficult to interpret, transformer-based architectures also demonstrate promising potential for capturing complex patterns.
 Using distances and relative bearings instead of the ENU coordinates to define the deviations could better represent the aircraft behavior, and thus comprise a more explainable feature set.
 Finally, this work distinguished modeling single trajectories and their pairwise correlations in two separate problems.
-Future work could evaluate these two models on various scenarios with longer durations and different numbers of aircraft involved in order to explore how they can be integrated.
+Future work could evaluate these two models on various scenarios with longer durations and different numbers of aircraft involved to explore how they can be integrated.